louislam/redbean-node/docs/README.md

 ## Fluid Schema

-During development, RedBeanPHP will adapt the database schema to fit your needs, giving you the **NoSQL** experience.
+During development, RedBeanNode will adapt the database schema to fit your needs, giving you the **NoSQL** experience.
 When deploying to production servers, you can freeze the schema and benefit from performance gains and referential integrity.
 RedBeanNode offers the best of both worlds!